-Twin bombings kill at least 22 as Pakistan prepares for elections
+Twin bombings kill at least 28 as Pakistan prepares for elections

 Armed group kills 10 in Pakistan’s restive Khyber Pakhtunkhwa region

-The first attack, which killed 12 people, took place at the office of independent election candidate Asfandyar Khan Kakar in Pishin district near the border with Afghanistan, police sources told Al Jazeera.
+The first blast, which killed 16 people, took place at the office of independent election candidate Asfandyar Khan Kakar in Pishin district near the border with Afghanistan, said Jan Achakzai, Balochistan’s caretaker information minister.
+More than 20 people were reported wounded.

+The blast was the result of an improvised explosive device attached to a motorcycle, he said.

-The second explosion in Qilla Saifullah detonated near an office of Jamiat Ulema Islam (JUI), a religious party that has previously been the target of attacks, according to the province’s information minister.
+The second explosion in Qilla Saifullah detonated near an office of Jamiat Ulema Islam (JUI), a religious party that has previously been the target of attacks.
+At least 12 people were killed in that attack and several others were injured, Achakzai said.

-Jumma Dad Khan, the deputy commissioner of Pishin district, said the blast there injured many people.
-Some are in serious condition, the medical superintendent at Khanozai Hospital told Al Jazeera.

-At least 10 people were killed in the attack in Qila Saifullah, Balochistan’s caretaker information minister, Jan Achakzai, told ARY News.

-The blast in Pishin was the result of an improvised explosive device attached to a motorcycle, he added.
+Update on the twin blasts in #Balochistan:#Pishin blast: 16 victims#QillaSaifullah blast: 12 victims

 Heightened security concerns

-No group has yet claimed responsibility as attacks have risen in recent months as Pakistan prepares to go to the polls on Thursday.

-The bombings have raised worries over security during the vote, and authorities said they will boost security at polling booths.
+The bombings have raised worries over safety during Thursday’s vote, and authorities said they will boost security at polling booths.

+Achakzai also announced a three-day mourning period but emphasised that “the elections will take place on Thursday as per the schedule, and we urge people to exercise their right to vote to defeat those who wanted a delay in the elections”.

 Tens of thousands of police and paramilitary forces have already been deployed across Pakistan in a bid to avert attacks after the recent surge in violence.
 Balochistan has been particularly blighted.